jsdelivr/jsdelivr/README.md

 ```
 ---
 **NOTE**
-If you use this feature and a file you requested is not available in the newest release, the link will keep working thanks to our version-fallback feature.
+If you use the version range and a file you requested is not available in the newest release, the link will keep working thanks to our version-fallback feature.
 We'll continue to serve the file from older release instead of failing with a 404 error.

 ---